 |number||Moves the turtle forward, in the direction it is facing, by the specified number of turtle steps.
 One turtle step is equal to one pixel.||FD 100|

 |number||Moves the turtle backward, i.e., exactly opposite to the direction that it's facing, by the specified number of turtle steps.
 One turtle step is equal to one pixel.||BACK 150|

 |number||Turns the turtle counterclockwise by the specified angle measured by a number of degrees (1/360 of a circle).||LEFT 180|

 |number||Turns the turtle clockwise by the specified angle, measured in degrees (1/360 of a circle).||RT 90|

 Notice that these commands must include a number, an input.
 As an example, when you type in a forward command, you must specify some number of turtle steps.
 This makes sense; if you didn't specify a distance, how would the turtle know when to stop?
-If you forget to provide the number, you will be reminded, e.g.,
+If you forget to provide the number, you will be reminded, e.g., typing

-The turtle (the hexagon with head, legs and a tail) is in the middle of the graphics area.
+The turtle (the hexagon with head, legs and a tail) is in the middle of the graphics canvas.
 It is heading north.
 It has its black pen down, ready to draw a line as it moves.
-Click the left mouse button in the box below the turtle, the CommandCenter - an interaction area.
-A cursor (small, thick, black vertical bar) to the right of a "? " prompt should start to blink indicating it is ready for you to type.
+Click the left mouse button in the CommandCenter - an interaction area below the graphics canvas.
+The namestripe will turn black and a cursor (small, thick, black vertical bar) to the right of a "? " prompt will start to blink indicating it is ready for you to type in instructions.

 TG Programming Environment Applet